Mishlé (Proverbs) 16:18: Pride goes before destruction, And a haughty spirit before a fall.

 Other instances of ga’own:

 (19) And I will break the pride of your power; and I will make your heaven as iron, and your earth as brass:

 (20) And your strength shall be spent in vain: for your land shall not yield her increase, neither shall the trees of the land yield their fruits.

-– This portion of the scripture comes as foreboding warning to the children of Yisra’el about disobedience to Yahweh, sometimes know as the blessings and curses.
+– This portion of the scripture comes as foreboding warning to the children of Yisra’el about disobedience to Yahweh, sometimes known as “the blessings and curses.”
 Great blessings came for those following the Torah – life and prosperity in the land where He was sending them.
-Curses came for those who were disobedient and, for the purposes of this study, prideful and arrogant.
-You may be thinking what is wrong with pride in this case – when you take away the esteem that belongs to Yahweh for the blessings in your life and ascribe them to yourself, you set yourself as Elohim and begin a dangerous cycle of self-love an appreciation for the blessings that, in your mind, you have created.
+Curses came for those who were disobedient and, for the purposes of this study, the prideful and arrogant.
+You may be thinking what is wrong with pride in this case – when you take away the esteem that belongs to Yahweh for the blessings in your life and ascribe them to yourself, you set yourself as Elohim and begin a dangerous cycle of self-love and appreciation for the blessings that, in your mind, you have created.

 Tehellim (Psalms) 59:13-14:

 (13) For the sin of their mouth and the words of their lips let them even be taken in their pride: and for cursing and lying which they speak.

 (14) Consume them in wrath, consume them, that they may not be: and let them know that Yahweh rules in Ya’akov unto the ends of the earth.
 Selah.